patternplate/patternplate/docs/about.md

 ## Levels

 > :information_source:
+> The levels are meant to help you understand where to begin your journey with patternplate.
+Don't let them put you off!
+>
+> **Lost with a guide?** Come join us at our [Gitter Organization](https://gitter.im/patternplate/Lobby) and we'll help you.
-> Don't be put off by the levels, they are only meant to help.
-Ask your colleagues for help and [post an issue on GitHub](https://github.com/patternplate/patternplate/issues/new) if something is hard to understand in our docs.
-Thank you! :bow:
+> Also feel free to [post an issue on GitHub](https://github.com/patternplate/patternplate/issues/new) if something is hard to understand in our docs.
+>
+> Thank you! :bow:

 The recommended levels for the instructions in this documentation are structured according to the technical knowledge required.